-- The start and end dates of the contract - The significant conditions of employment (transportation, housing, meals, etc.) - The days that workers are not required to work (Sundays, federal holidays, etc.) - The hours per day and the days per week a worker is expected to work All deductions from wages (with explanations for each deduction) - The crop and area to be worked - The rate of pay for each job - That the employer will provide and pay for all required tools - That the employer will provide workers' compensation insurance for workers
+- · The start and end dates of the contract - The significant conditions of employment (transportation, housing, meals, etc.) - The days that workers are not required to work (Sundays, federal holidays, etc.) - The hours per day and the days per week a worker is expected to work - The crop and area to be worked - · The rate of pay for each job - That the employer will provide and pay for all required tools - That the employer will provide workers' compensation insurance for workers